CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Removable Disk (Quarantine PC) **

 A quarantine PC can test for malware on behalf of OT storage media.
-For this purpose, employees must be instructed to check storage media from an untrustworthy source (eg USB sticks) for malware using the quarantine PC before such data carriers are transferred to the OT network or to OT components with no or limited access Antivirus program can be connected.
+For this purpose, employees must be instructed to check storage media from an untrustworthy source (eg USB sticks) for malicious programs using the quarantine PC before such data carriers are transferred to the OT network or to OT components with no or limited access Antivirus program can be connected.

 The quarantine PC should have a current patch level of virus protection programs and be recorded with current malware signatures.
 Therefore, the signatures of quarantine PCs must always be up to date.